 Everything looks better from above, especially when you’re looking down at something as spectacular as the Okavango Delta.
 The Okavango Delta is a huge area of very slow flowing water fed by the Kavango River.
 The water fans out from the river into a labyrinth of channels, lagoons and palm-covered islands before evaporating over the sands of the Kalahari Desert.
 What a world we live in.

 All of the water reaching the Delta is evaporated and transpired and does not flow into any sea or ocean.
-Each year approximately 11 cubic km’s of water spreads out over the 6,000-15,000 km² area.
+Each year approximately 11 cubic km’s of water spread out over the 6,000-15,000 km² area.
 During our flight, we saw herds of buffalos, elephants, rhinos and giraffes.
 It was only after our flight did we understand the real beauty of the Okavango Delta.
 It was extremely impressive to see such a vast range of land from above.

 10/ Baffle at the Great Migration, Tanzania

 Every year during June – September, hundreds of 1000’s of wildebeest and zebras cross over the plains of the Masai Mara, Kenya to the Serengeti, Tanzania.
 It is a sight that can only be experienced in Africa and one that will forever leave a mark in your mind.
 To get the entire experience we highly recommend a sunrise hot air balloon ride to get the full scale of the open plains as well as the ridiculous amount of animals below you.
 The sunrise experience will honestly leave you speechless.
+Have extra time?
+You could consider climbing Mt Kenya or for the bold, climbing Mount Kilimanjaro.

 11/ Waddle with the Penguins at Boulder Beach, South Africa